Smartling/SmartlingHelp/_v2endpoints/glossary/edit-glossary-term.md

     description_markdown:
 ---

 Edits the details of a glossary term.
 With the exception of the `translation` object, you must provide all desired fields every time you edit the term.
-If you do not provide a field, any existing value for that field will be deleted.
+If you do not provide a field or leave it blank, any existing value for that field will be deleted.
 To add translations for multiple locales, make a request for each locale.
 Keep all fields except for the `translation` object identical in each request.